dagnall53/JSONS-for-Cura2_3/README.md

-# JSONS-for-Cura2_4
+# JSONS-for-Cura2_4- and 2.5
-Definitions for Cura2.4 to add a dual extrusion "Flux capacitor" type delta
+Definitions for Cura2.4 (on) to add a dual extrusion "Flux capacitor" type delta

  Save the extruders in /extruders
  Save the printer in /definitions